lucasbento/react-native-actions/packages/react-native-actions/README.md

 - Open developer menu;
 - Show network requests in console (requires remote debugging).

-This package is inteded to be used with [VSCode React Native Actions](https://marketplace.visualstudio.com/items?itemName=lucasbento.react-native-actions) extension.
+This package is intended to be used with [React Native Actions][react-native-actions-github].

 ## Getting started